 Codependency Treatment at Promises

 There are a number of definitions of codependency.
-Some define it as a dysfunctional relationship with the self that is characterized by living through or for another, attempting to control others, blaming others, a sense of victimization, trying to fix others, as well as intense anxiety around intimacy.
+Some define it as a dysfunctional relationship with the self that is characterized by living through or for another, attempting to control others, blaming others, a sense of victimization, trying to fix others, or intense anxiety around intimacy.

-People with codependency addiction may have issues with substances or other destructive behaviors.
-At Promises Treatment Centers, codependency treatment addresses the deep underlying issues and emotional wounds that sometimes fuel codependent behaviors.
+People with codependency addiction may have issues with substance abuse or other destructive behaviors that would benefit from residential drug rehab.
+At Promises Treatment Centers, residential codependency treatment addresses the deep underlying issues and emotional wounds that sometimes fuel codependent behaviors.
 Our medical and behavioral health experts craft a treatment plan that tackles all co-occurring disorders so clients can heal fully.
-Clients develop resiliency, self-confidence and healthy coping skills and learn what healthy relationships look like.
+Clients develop resilience, self-confidence and healthy coping skills and learn what healthy relationships look like.